Benediximuss/musicee-android/README.md

-# musicee_app
+# Musicee App

-A new Flutter project.
+A social app for discovering music.

 ## Getting Started